-(CNN) -- Here's a look at what you need to know about listeriosis, a serious infection generally caused by eating food contaminated with the bacterium Listeria monocytogenes.
+(CNN) -- Here's a look at listeriosis, a serious infection generally caused by eating food contaminated with the bacterium Listeria monocytogenes.

 2001 - Listeriosis (infection with L. monocytogenes) is added to the Centers for Disease Control and Prevention's list of nationally notifiable diseases.

 General Information: Approximately 1,600 cases of listeriosis are reported in the United States every year, with 260 resulting in death, according to the CDC.

 Typically, Listeriosis affects older adults, pregnant women, infants, and adults with compromised immune systems.

 Pregnant women are approximately 10 times more likely to get listeriosis.
 Roughly 14 percent of cases of listeriosis occur during pregnancy.